helix-editor/helix/book/src/guides/textobject.md

 [Example query files][textobject-examples] can be found in the helix GitHub repository.

-## Queries for Textobject Based Navigation
+## Queries for textobject based navigation

 Tree-sitter based navigation in Helix is done using captures in the following order: